Totone/react-component-maker/README.md

 - `reactExt`: You can modify this variable if you want to use `.js` or if you use typeScript with `.ts` & `.tsx` extensions
 - `styleExt`: Mayyyybee you works with css...
 In this case, edit this variable...

-You can change files names in their variables:
+You can change files names in their variables at end of the script:

 - `indexFilename`
 - `viewFilename`